oLemos/oLemos/README.md

 - 🧪 &nbsp; Exploring new technologies, developing nice <strong>software solutions</strong> and <strong>interfaces</strong>.

-- 💡 &nbsp; Passionate about problem-solving, interface design, and building effective software solutions.
+- 💡 &nbsp; Passionate about problem-solving, interface design, and building software solutions.

-- 🎓 &nbsp; Graduated in Analysis and Systems Development, continuously improving my coding expertise.
+- 🎓 &nbsp; Graduated in Analysis and Systems Development, continuously improving my expertise.

-- 🌱 &nbsp; Diving deeper into Web and Mobile Design/Development to create responsive, modern applications.
+- 🌱 &nbsp; Diving into Web and Mobile Design/Development to create responsive, modern applications.

-- 🎮 &nbsp; In my free time, I enjoy gaming, reading, and keeping up with the latest in tech trends.
+- 🎮 &nbsp; In my free time, I enjoy gaming, reading, and keeping up with the tech trends.

 <hr>